 Meal Plan: GCU’s meal plans let students load Dining Dollars onto campus IDs for on-campus dining facilities.
 Your student can choose from various plans set at different price ranges.

 NCAA Division 1: DI is the highest level of intercollegiate athletes sanctioned by the National Collegiate Athletic Association (NCAA) in the U.S. GCU has 21 Division I sports teams.

 New Student Orientation (NSO): New Student Orientation occurs during GCU’s annual Welcome Week, which is a weeklong move-in full of events and activities.
 Orientation sessions are mandatory and provide important information for students, including campus policies and procedures.

 Parent Portal: GCU’s Parent Portal provides you with electronic access to your student’s information.
 Your student must give you access by submitting the Student Information Release Form (SIRF).
 You can view financial updates, make arrangements for payment, see important GCU announcements online and more.

-Preview GCU: At Preview GCU, you and your student visit GCU to tour campus, learn about scholarship opportunities, explore degree programs and gain all important information, from the registration process and admissions deadlines to financial aid and FAFSA pointers.
+Preview GCU: At Preview GCU, you and your student visit GCU to tour the campus, learn about scholarship opportunities, explore degree programs, and gain all important information from the registration process and admissions deadlines to financial aid and FAFSA pointers.

 Registration Packet: The registration packet includes all information needed for your student to register for GCU.
 Your student’s enrollment counselor can help with completing this packet.